 Table 12: Cross-Script Variant for Telugu and Gujarati

-They are identical but as there is not enough number of other variant codes point to form two labels with each script that look the same.
+These are identical but as there are not enough other variant codes points to form two labels with each script that look the same.
 Therefore, these are not defined as variant code points.

-Type2-4 Cross-Script Variants for Telugu and Oriya
+Type2-4 Cross-Script Variants for Telugu and Odiya

-NBGP discussed concluded that there is no cross-script variant code point with Oriya script.
+There are the following cross script variants that exhibit similarity between the Telugu and Odiya scripts.